“The Embrace,” a memorial honoring Dr. Martin Luther and Coretta Scott King, located near Parkman Bandstand

 The Boston Common, founded in 1634, is the oldest public park in America.
 Its fifty acres form a pentagon bounded by Tremont, Park, Beacon, Charles, and Boylston Streets.
-The Common attracts hundreds of thousands of people every year, both residents and visitors.
+The Common attracts millions of people every year, both residents and visitors.
 A visitor information center for all of Boston is located on the Tremont Street side of the park.

 From Colonial times to the present day, the Common has been at the center stage of American history.
 It has witnessed executions, sermons, protests, and celebrations, and it has hosted famous visitors from Generals Washington and Lafayette to Reverend Martin Luther King Jr. and Pope John Paul II.
 In Colonial times, it served as a meeting place, pasture, and military training field.
 Bostonians in the nineteenth century added tree-lined malls and paths and, following the Civil War, monuments, and fountains.
 The twentieth century saw victory gardens, troop entertainment, rallies for civil rights and against the Vietnam War, and the first papal mass in North America.